-(2) All of the Bonds indicated as "Adjustable" in this table, other than these Bonds which are also identified in footnotes (3) and (4), are in a weekly interest rate mode, with the interest rate adjusted by the related Remarketing Agent each week as described in the Official Statement.
-See "Appendix J-"REMARKETING AGENTS."
+- (3) All of the Bonds indicated as "Adjustable" in this table, other than these Bonds which are also identified in footnotes (4) and (5), are in a weekly interest rate mode, with the interest rate adjusted by the related Remarketing Agent each week as described in the Official Statement.
+See "PART I-"REMARKETING AGENTS."
 These Bonds are index rate bonds, which bear interest at an adjustable rate determined monthly by a calculation agent based on one-month LIBOR plus an established spread.
-There is no remarketing agent for these Bonds.

-(3) The Single Family Class I Adjustable Rate Bonds, 2012 Series A (the "2012 Series A Bonds") were issued by the Authority directly to Wells Fargo Bank, as the purchaser, pursuant to a Continuing Covenant Agreement dated as of September 1, 2012 (the "2012A CCA").
-The 2012 Series A Bonds bear interest in the LIBOR Index Rate

-Mode during the Initial Direct Purchase Period, which ends no later than the Bank Purchase Date (September 18, 2021).
+There is no remarketing agent for these Bonds. - (4) The Single Family Class I Adjustable Rate Bonds, 2012 Series A (the "2012 Series A Bonds") were issued by the Authority directly to Wells Fargo Bank, as the purchaser, pursuant to a Continuing Covenant Agreement dated as of September 1, 2012 (the "2012A CCA").
+The 2012 Series A Bonds bear interest in the LIBOR Index Rate Mode during the Initial Direct Purchase Period, which ends no later than the Bank Purchase Date (September 18, 2021).
 On such Bank Purchase Date, the 2012 Series A Bonds will be subject to mandatory tender from Wells.
-In the event that 2012 Series A Bonds are not purchased or remarketed on such Bank Purchase Date, (i) the 2012 Series A Bonds will bear interest at the Amortization Period Rate unless an Event of Default as defined in the 2012A CCA has occurred at which time the 2012 Series A Bonds will be payable in semiannual installments on each Amortization Principal Amount of such 2012 Series A Bonds will be payable in semiannual installments on each Amortization Principal Payment Date.
-The amount of such 2012 Series A Bonds equally with the final principal payment due and payable on the third anniversary of the Bank Purchase Date (September 18, 2021).

-- (4) The Single Family Class I Adjustable Rate Bonds, 2017 Series E (the "2017 Series E Bonds") were issued by the Authority directly to Wells Fargo Bank, as the purchaser, pursuant to a Continuing Covenant Agreement dated as of October 1, 2017 (the "2017E CCA").
+In the event that 2012 Series A Bonds are not purchased or remarketed on such Bank Purchase Date, (i) the 2012 Series A Bonds will bear interest at the Amortization Period Rate unless an Event of Default as defined in the 2012A CCA has occurred at which time the 2012 Series A Bonds will bear interest at the Default Rate, and (ii) the Aggregate Principal Amount of such 2012 Series A Bonds will be payable in semiannual installments on each Amortization Principal Payment Date.
+The amount of such principal payments will be determined in order to fully amortize the Aggregate Principal Amount of such 2012 Series A Bonds equally with the final principal payment due and payable on the third anniversary of the Bank Purchase Date (September 18, 2021). - The Single Family Class I Adjustable Rate Bonds, 2017 Series E (the "2017 Series E Bonds") were issued by the Authority directly to Wells Fargo Bank, as the purchaser, pursuant to a Continuing Covenant Agreement dated as of October 1, 2017 (the "2017E CCA").
 The 2017 Series E Bonds bear interest in the LIBOR Index Rate Mode during the Initial Direct Purchase Period, which ends no later than the Bank Purchase Date (October 30, 2020).
 On such Bank Purchase Date, the 2017 Series E Bonds will be subject to mandatory tender from Wells Fargo Bank.
 In the event that 2017 Series E Bonds are not purchased or remarketed on such Bank Purchase Date, (i) the 2017 Series E Bonds will bear interest at the Amortization Period Rate unless an Event of Default as defined in the 2017E CCA has occurred at which time the 2017 Series E Bonds will bear interest at the Default Rate, and (ii) the Aggregate Principal Amount of such 2017 Series E Bonds will be payable in semiannual installments on each Amortization Principal Payment Date.
-The amount of such principal payments will be determined in order to fully amortize the Aggregate Principal Amount of such 2017 Series E Bonds equally with the final principal payment due and payable on the third anniversary of the Bank Purchase Date (October 30, 2023). - (5) This table does not include the 2018 Series C Bonds being offered by this Official Statement.
+The amount of such principal payments will be determined in order to fully amortize the Aggregate Principal Amount of such 2017 Series E Bonds equally with the final principal payment due and payable on the third anniversary of the Bank Purchase Date (October 30, 2023). - (6) This table does not include the 2018 Series AB Bonds being offered by this Official Statement.